mental health during menopause

 menopause only affects physical health

-Menopause can have a significant impact on mental health due to hormonal changes.
-These emotional challenges are often overlooked or dismissed, but addressing mental health is just as important as managing physical symptoms during menopause.
+It can have a huge impact on mental health.
+Symptoms of menopause, like sleep disturbances or lower concentration, can cause emotional distress.
+Addressing mental health is just as important as managing physical symptoms during menopause.

 menopause only affects women in their 50s

-Menopause’s timing varies among individuals.
-It typically occurs in the late 40s to early 50s, but it can happen earlier due to medical conditions or surgery.
+Timing can vary depending on the person.
+It typically occurs from late 40s to early 50s, but it can happen earlier due to medical conditions or surgery.
 Premature menopause can affect women in their 30s or even younger.

 menopause is the same for every woman